 The relationship between physicians and EHR systems is a complex one.
 At one time, these applications acted as repositories for digitized patient charts.
-Now, more practices are using these systems to help manage patient data generated within the facility, as well as data captured from multiple sources, such as
+Now, more practices are using these systems to help manage patient data generated within the facility, as well as data captured from multiple sources, such as medical imaging systems, referring physicians and lab results.

 EHR vendors will have to open their systems to accept data requests and data submissions in much simpler ways than they do now.